mpxv-lineages/lineage-designation/README.md

     isolate: MPXV_USA_2022_MA001
 ```

 An automatically generated `json` file which merges these `yaml` designations can be found [here](auto-generated/lineages.json), and a file with a key of the alias names can be found [here](auto-generated/alias_key.json).
+A human readable summary of all designated lineages can be found [here](auto-generated/lineages.md) .

 You can find markdown documents describing the rationale of lineage designation (including which lineages and why) in the "designation_records" folder.